-THMP Intake Process
+1.5 THMP Intake Process

-Staff are expected to meet with new/potential clients to complete a comprehensive THMP intake including explanation of program benefits and requirements.
-The intake will also include the determination of client eligibility for the ADAP program in accordance with the THMP eligibility policies including Modified Adjusted Gross Income (MAGI).
+Staff are expected to meet with new/potential PLWH to complete a comprehensive THMP intake including explanation of program benefits and requirements.
+The intake will also include the determination of PLWH eligibility for the ADAP program in accordance with the THMP eligibility policies including Modified Adjusted Gross Income (MAGI).

-Staff should identify and screen clients for third party payer and potential abuse
+Staff should identify and screen PLWH for third party payer and potential abuse

-Staff should obtain, maintain, and submit the required documentation for client application including residency, income, and the THMP Medical Certification Form (MCF).
+Staff should obtain, maintain, and submit the required documentation for PLWH application including residency, income, and the THMP Medical Certification Form (MCF).

-- Documented evidence of THMP education provided to new/potential clients in the primary client record. - Documentation of acquisition of all required THMP application documentation (including proof of residency, income and MCF)
+- THMP education to new/potential PLWH documented in the primary service record. - Completed THMP application and supporting documentation (including proof of residency, income and MCF) documented in the primary service record.

-9.10 Benefits Continuation Process (ADAP)
+1.6 Benefits Continuation Process (ADAP)

-ADAP Enrollment Workers are expected to meet with new/potential and established ADAP enrollees; explain ADAP program benefits and requirements; and assist clients and or staff with the submission of complete, accurate ADAP applications.
+ADAP Enrollment Workers are expected to meet with new/potential and established ADAP enrollees; explain ADAP program benefits and requirements; and assist PLWH and or staff with the submission of complete, accurate ADAP applications.